Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 2. The Elderspell

-You don't have to control a planeswalker to cast The Elderspell (you'll simply miss out on its second effect), and the spell is cheap enough to usually leave enough mana for a second play during the turn.
+You don't have to control a planeswalker to cast The Elderspell (you'll simply miss out on its second effect), and the spell is cheap enough to potentially leave enough mana for a second play during your turn.

 1. The Immortal Sun

 Though it needs a substantial amount of mana, this legendary artifact accepts any mana types and offers numerous abilities to overwhelm foes.
 Your creatures get +1/+1, you draw an extra card at your upkeep, and your spells are one colorless mana cheaper.

 Beyond that, The Immortal Sun activates a brutal field-wide net, preventing all players from activating planeswalker loyalty abilities.
 While this hinders you as well as foes, you can avoid the penalty by limiting the number of planeswalkers in your deck and carefully timing their arrivals.
 Unless foes can find a removal, their planeswalkers will be sitting ducks while you harass them with boosted creatures and a replenished hand.

 In addition to today's cards, many spells can target any type of non-land permanent.
 Thus, you can exile opposing planeswalkers with cards like "Conclave Tribunal" and "Deputy of Detention."
 And of course, you can defeat planeswalkers by inflicting enough battle damage to them, though foes can block your units as normal.